South Boston: St. Patrick's Day Parade

 The history behind the South Boston Saint Patrick's Day Parade is General Henry Knox brought 55 cannons captured at Fort Ticonderoga.
 In March, the troops positioned the cannons on Dorchester Heights.
 They had cut down trees to cannon size, hollowed them out and blackened them over fire to look like cannons.
 Surprise was just around the corner.
 On March 17, 1776, orders were given that if you wished to pass through the continental lines, the password was "St. Patrick".
 The British had seen all the cannons on the Heights and left Boston.

 Evacuation Day was declared a holiday in the City of Boston in 1901.
 In celebration, the city hosted a parade based in South Boston.
 The Dorchester Heights Monument, a tribute to the historical event, was completed in Dorchester Heights in 1902.
 Major George F. H. Murray served as Chief Marshall for the parade in 1901.
 The state of Massachusetts recognized Evacuation Day as a holiday in Suffolk County (but not the rest of the state) in 1938.
 The Saint Patrick's Day Parade is both a celebration of the Irish-American culture in Boston and the Evacuation Day victory.
 The City of Boston sponsored the event until 1947, when Mayor James Michael Curley gave authority to the South Boston Allied War Veterans Council.

 Politicians and local celebrities have participated in these annual Saint Patrick's Day Parade for years.
 In 1958, Senator John F. Kennedy rode with Jacqueline Kennedy in the parade.
 The Kennedy family were well known as participating in this parade.
 Robert F. Kennedy marched in 1968, Ted and Joan Kennedy also marched in 1970.
 The N.A.A.C.P entered a float in the Saint Patrick's Day Parade in 1964.
 In the mid-1960s Harvard's Irish Society joined the march.
 Irish nationalists unofficially marched in the Saint Patrick's Day Parade in the 1960s and 1970s.
-In 1972, Irish Republican Aid Committee members protested atrocities committed by British troops and their loyalist proxies in Northern Ireland during the Troubles by carrying a coffin draped with the Irish tricolored flag.
+In 1972, Irish Republican Aid Committee members protested violence in Northern Ireland during the Troubles by carrying a coffin draped with the Irish tricolored flag.
 The Boston chapter of the Irish Northern Aid Commission marched with black armbands and a sign reading "England Get out of Ireland".